jameschapman19/cca_zoo/docs/joss/paper.md

 give Python users access to these powerful models for both application and the development of new algorithms.
-Secondly, `cca-zoo` contains implementations of a number of deep CCA variants written in PyTorch [@paszke2019pytorch] which are written in a modular style, allowing users to swap out neural network architectures for each view and plug the models into a customised training pipeline.
-Thirdly, `cca-zoo` contains generative models including of variational and deep variational CCA in python.
+Secondly, `cca-zoo` contains implementations of a number of deep CCA variants written in PyTorch [@paszke2019pytorch] which are written in a modular style, allowing users to swap out neural network architectures for each view and plug the models into their own training pipeline.
+Thirdly, `cca-zoo` contains generative models including variational and deep variational CCA which can be used to generate new data.
 Finally, `cca-zoo` gives users the ability to simulate data containing specified correlation structures as well as the paired MNIST data commonly used as a toy dataset in deep multiview learning.

 # Statement of need